Samantha-Dutcher1986/JS-Exercise-Closures-Callbacks-ArrayMethods/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).
+Closure is using a function inside of another function.
+The nested function has to reach outside of itself to "grab" data to meet its needs.
 2. Study the following code, then answer the questions below.

 ```js